-The ketogenic (keto) diet has gained mass popularity in the last few years as millions of individuals have shown successful weight loss results from its low-carb, high-fat diet.
+The ketogenic (keto) diet has gained mass popularity in the last few years as millions of individuals have shown successful weight loss results from low-carb, high-fat diets.
 However, while the diet may benefit followers, it also comes with challenges.
 Following the diet requires adhering to a rigorous schedule to stay in ketosis and maintain proper ketone levels.
+There are some products aiming to help you with this.
+In this article, we will dig deeper whether drinking ketones is safe, the health effects, potential risks, and things to know.

 Taking ketone supplements can increase your ketone levels in the blood and lead you into a state of ketosis if you can't produce enough naturally.